GPZ-Bioinfo/tmap_doc/example.rst

 In FGFP study, driver genus was identified by the contribution of each genus to microbiome variation via Canonical correspondence analysis (**CCA**) using both raw and normalized genus abundance.
 In our re-analysis, we identified driver genus by ranking the importance of a genus by its SAFE enrichment score with *tmap*.
 This approach successfully recovered all the top-10 driver genera reported in the FGFP study.

 Additionally, *tmap* also identified top-ranking driver genera that were not reported among the top-10 driver genera in the FGFP study, including *unclassified_Veillonellaceae, unclassified_Clostridiaceae and Sporobacter*.
-As in the following figure of *tmap* network visualization, these genera (such as *Sporobacter spp.*) show enrichments in multiple dispersed parts of the network, rather than a single enriched component, which presents a 'non-linear' pattern that may be hard to detect in CCA.
+As in the following figure of *tmap* network visualization, these genera (such as *Sporobacter*) show enrichments in multiple dispersed parts of the network, rather than a single enriched component, which presents a 'non-linear' pattern that may be hard to detect in CCA.

 .. image:: img/example/FGFP_fig1.png
-    :alt: FGFP Sporobacter spp.
+    :alt: FGFP Sporobacter

 Identification of significant host covariates
 =============================================================